mayamccann/Weather-Dashboard/README.md

 THEN when the completed webpage has complete functionality, quality appearance and displays the proper Weather Dashboard

 ## 💡 Mock-Up
-The following image shows the web application's appearance and functionality (Browser View on a Desktop)
+The following image shows the web application's appearance and functionality:

 Creating a Weather Dashboard!